microsoft/AcademicContent/Workshop/16. Cognitive Toolkit/Microsoft Cognitive Toolkit HOL.md

 _Sample digits from the MNIST database_

-1. In the Command Prompt or Terminal window left open from the previous exercise, execute the following command to change to the "MNIST" folder:
+1. In the Command Prompt or Terminal window left open from the previous exercise, execute the following command to change to the toolkit's "MNIST" folder:

 	**Windows:**